-Another point to be made here is that security and risk departments need to be aware of the fact that they must be in sync with the fast delivery speed of an agile/DevOps combination.
-It is not good for your projects and even not for your business if your security or risk departments have no idea which development methods they are facing in development projects which they are supposed to oversee or to consult.
+Another point to be made here is that security and risk departments need to be aware of the fact that they must be in sync with the fast delivery speed of an Agile/DevOps combination.
+It’s not good for your projects and even not for your business if your security or risk departments have no idea which development methods they are facing in development projects which they are supposed to oversee or to consult.

 “Narrow DevSecOps” vs. “Open DevSecOps”

 Both versions are correct and make sense.
-It is not about judging which version is right, because both base on the equivalence between “DevSecOps” and “Continuous Hardening”.
+It’s not about arguing which version is right, because both base on the equivalence between “DevSecOps” and “Continuous Hardening”.
 Furthermore, DevSecOps is still not well defined.
-It is therefore advisable to be very pragmatic, flexible and appreciative about wording and intentions within a concrete security discussion.
+It’s therefore advisable to be pragmatic, flexible and appreciative about wording and intention context within a concrete security discussion.

 This also requires to be very clear about where one stands in such a discussion and that’s why two slightly different posters might be helpful.

-If you are rather critical to DevSecOps and believe that it should be exclusively limited to DevOps scenarios only, then you would prefer a “Narrow DevSecOps” approach and you would rather discuss these security aspect in terms of “Continuous Hardening” in your non-DevOps projects.
-Therefore, you would use the “Continuous Hardening” poster and skip DevSecOps terminology when it is not related to DevOps.
+If you are rather critical to DevSecOps and believe that it should be exclusively limited to DevOps scenarios only, then you would prefer a more “Narrow DevSecOps” approach and you would rather discuss these security aspect in terms of “Continuous Hardening” in your non-DevOps related projects.
+Therefore, you would use the “Continuous Hardening” poster and skip DevSecOps terminology when it’s not related to DevOps.

-The goal of this poster is to promote Application Security and therefore provide food for thought for discussing proactive security practices and scenarios.
-That’s also the reason why thy are published in three different sizes under a creative commons license for better sharing.
-I hope you find this useful.
+The goal of this infographic is to promote Application Security and therefore provide food for thought for discussing proactive security practices and scenarios.
+That’s also the reason why they are published under a creative commons license in three different sizes for better sharing.
+Print out the A1 version and hang it on the wall in your office!
+I hope you find it useful.

-I highly appreciate any feedback if you have suggestions on how to improve the message of the posters or if you find mistakes or typos.
+I highly appreciate any feedback if you have suggestions on how to improve the posters or if you find mistakes or typos.

 Author: Roberto Di Paolo